 The Supergen ORE Hub provides ambitious research leadership and fosters collaboration to accelerate innovation across offshore wind, wave and tidal energy, driving the clean energy transition forward.
+Join our Annual Assembly to help define where research can best be targeted to unlock opportunities and growth.

 Annual Assembly